Doctor shopping is defined as seeking multiple treatment providers, either during an illness episode or to obtain prescription medications illegally.

 Doctor Shopping Laws In The United States

-Over the last decade, each state has also introduced its own doctor shopping laws, starting with the uniform controlled substances act of 1970.
+Over the past several decades, each state has introduced its own doctor shopping laws, building on the federal Uniform Controlled Substances Act of 1970.

 States with general doctor shopping laws prohibit the patient from getting drugs through any of the following means: